-(b) on the basis of the reference rate set out in the applicable Final Terms (or, in the case of Exempt Notes, Pricing Supplement). agreed argin (if any) relating to such floating rate will be between the Issuer and the relevant Dealer for eries of Floating Rate Notes. g Rate Notes may also have a maximum interest minimum interest rate or both.
-Period, relevan Dates, Count t on Floating Rate Notes in respect of each Interest , as agreed prior to issue by the Issuer and the nt Dealer, will be payable on such Interest Payment and will be calculated on the basis of such Day Fraction, as may be agreed between the Issuer and evant Dealer.
-Zero Coupon Notes: oupon Notes will be offered and sold at a discount nominal amount and will not bear interest.
-Exempt Notes: which Prospective review suer may issue Exempt Notes which are Notes for no Prospectus is required to be published under the ctus Directive.
-The CSSF has neither approved nor ed information contained in this Base Prospectus nection with Exempt Notes. that E contem in whice suer and the Guarantor may agree with any Dealer exempt Notes may be issued in a form not aplated by the Terms and Conditions of the Notes ch event the relevant provisions will be included in plicable Pricing Supplement.
-Redemption: Notes, relevant maturiti Unsubo that su Issuer Noteho or date price o betwee any su relevant redemp applica pplicable Final Terms (or, in the case of Exempt Pricing Supplement) will indicate either that the at Notes cannot be redeemed prior to their stated by (other than for taxation reasons or, in the case of ordinated Notes, following an Event of Default) or ch Notes will be redeemable at the option of the and/or the Noteholders upon giving notice to the olders or the Issuer, as the case may be, on a date es specified prior to such stated maturity and at a r prices and on such other terms as may be agreed on the Issuer and the relevant Dealer.
-The terms of uch redemption, including notice periods, any at conditions to be satisfied and the relevant beind dates and prices will be indicated in the able Final Terms (or, in the case of Exempt Notes, g Supplement). subject distribu having a maturity of less than one year are/may be to restrictions on their denomination and ution, see " Certain Restrictions - Notes having a ty of less than one year " above.
+(b) on the basis of the reference rate set out in the applicable Final Terms (or, in the case of Exempt Notes, Pricing Supplement).

+The margin (if any) relating to such floating rate will be agreed between the Issuer and the relevant Dealer for each Series of Floating Rate Notes.

+Floating Rate Notes may also have a maximum interest rate, a minimum interest rate or both.

+Interest on Floating Rate Notes in respect of each Interest Period, as agreed prior to issue by the Issuer and the relevant Dealer, will be payable on such Interest Payment Dates, and will be calculated on the basis of such Day Count Fraction, as may be agreed between the Issuer and the relevant Dealer.

+Zero Coupon Notes will be offered and sold at a discount to their nominal amount and will not bear interest.

+The Issuer may issue Exempt Notes which are Notes for which no Prospectus is required to be published under the Prospectus Directive.
+The CSSF has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.

+The Issuer and the Guarantor may agree with any Dealer that Exempt Notes may be issued in a form not contemplated by the Terms and Conditions of the Notes in which event the relevant provisions will be included in the applicable Pricing Supplement.

+The applicable Final Terms (or, in the case of Exempt Notes, Pricing Supplement) will indicate either that the relevant Notes cannot be redeemed prior to their stated maturity (other than for taxation reasons or, in the case of Unsubordinated Notes, following an Event of Default) or that such Notes will be redeemable at the option of the Issuer and/or the Noteholders upon giving notice to the Noteholders or the Issuer, as the case may be, on a date or dates specified prior to such stated maturity and at a price or prices and on such other terms as may be agreed between the Issuer and the relevant Dealer.
+The terms of any such redemption, including notice periods, any relevant conditions to be satisfied and the relevant redemption dates and prices will be indicated in the applicable Final Terms (or, in the case of Exempt Notes, Pricing Supplement).

+Notes having a maturity of less than one year are/may be subject to restrictions on their denomination and distribution, see "Certain Restrictions - Notes having a maturity of less than one year" above.

+Zero Coupon Notes:

+Exempt Notes:

+Redemption: